fastlane/fastlane/README.md

 By default, `sigh` will include all certificates on development profiles, and first certificate on other types.
 If you need to specify which certificate to use you can either use the environment variable `SIGH_CERTIFICATE`, or pass the name or expiry date of the certificate as argument:

     sigh -c "SunApps GmbH"

+For a list of available parameters and commands run

+    sigh --help

 # Repair